mguidoti/DSND-p1-blog/README.md

 > This year, rather than aiming to be the biggest, we set out to make our survey more representative of the diversity of programmers worldwide.
 That said, the survey is still big.
 This year’s survey was taken by nearly 65,000 people.

 ## Questions
+1. What's the employment rate of the group and how does it compare with the other educational backgrounds?
+2. What's the employment rate per field of origin?
+3. Can the differences in the employment rate per field of origin be explained by the average programming experience, prior to first pro activity?
+4. Can we draw any conclusions on the observed average compensation per field of origin?
+5. Is there any field of origin that is more succesfull (job satisfaction X compensation) than the others?

 ## Libraries
 - [pandas](https://pypi.org/project/pandas/)